yoyo53/Infernape-test-I3/README.md

 * Add a test for one of the bugs you’ve fond during the first session - but write the code by hand this time

-* Refactor so hat you use a test fixture between each test to reset the database
+* Refactor so that you use a test fixture between each test to reset the database

 ## Step 4